PacktPublishing/Web-Development-with-Julia-and-Genie/Chapter8/TodoMVC/documentation/wrapping_up.md

 ### Redirecting after login

-The final tweak we'll make is to redirect the user to the todo list after they log in.
-Currently we are using the default implementation from
-GenieAuthentication, which redirects to the success page.
+As a final touch, we can also improve the authentication flow and experience.
+For start, we'll redirect the user to the todo list after they log in.
+Currently we are using the default implementation from GenieAuthentication, which redirects to the success page.
 However, this isn't useful for us, so we're better off going straight to the todo list after login.
 Update the `AuthenticationController.jl` file, replacing one line in the `login()` function: